-Andy and I will be writing about these experiences from different perspectives across our sites, and we’d love to have you join us on the Facebook pages for more photos and lots of travel goodness: Ali’s Adventures, Grounded Traveler, and Ctrl-Alt-Travel.
+Andy and I will be writing about these experiences from different perspectives across our sites, and we’d love to have you join us on the Facebook pages for more photos and lots of travel goodness: Ali’s Adventures and Grounded Traveler.

 We’re really looking forward to this next stage of our lives and having you along for the journey!

 - How Much Money I Make Online: Blogging Income Reports